Announcing Chicken Week

 And with that… let Chicken Week festivities begin!

-Get the recipe: Mango habanero chicken chili
+Get the recipe: Thai peanut chicken drumsticks

 Get the recipe: Crockpot sesame chicken

-Get the recipe: Lentil and chicken sausage soup
+Get the recipe: BBQ baked chicken thighs

 Get the recipe: Sticky honey curry chicken